Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.3.3.2">3.3.2.
 JSON Response Schema: Common Fields</a>

-### <a name="h.3.3.2">3.3.2.
-JSON API Response Schema: Common Fields</a>

-In the JSON API response format, property types translate as follows:
+In the JSON response format, property types translate as follows:

 * **string**, **boolean**, **list** are represented by their similarly named counterparts in JSON.
 * **integer**, **float** are represented as the JSON number type.